Structures of G(2) type and nonintegrable distributions in characteristic p: Introduction

 A.~Kostrikin and Shafarevich used flags in description of simple Lie algebras in characteristic $p>0$.
-In these descriptions, (nonintegrable) distributions appear twice: as associated with flags and with Lie algebras of depth $>1$.
-Kostrikin felt the importance of the Cartan prolong and its generalization to algebras of depth $>1$ but his voice, even amplified by the authority of an ICM talk, was not heard, except by Elsting, Ermolaev and Kuznetsov who buried their results in a little-known journal Izvestiya Vusov.
+In these descriptions, (nonintegrable) distributions appear twice: as associated with flags, and with Lie algebras of depth $>1$.

+Kostrikin felt the importance of the Cartan prolong and its generalization (for the definitions, see subsec. \ref{CTS}, \ref{CTSS} and \ref{CTSp}) to algebras of depth $>1$ but his voice, even amplified by the authority of an ICM talk, was not heard, except by Elsting, Ermolaev and Kuznetsov who buried their results in a little-known journal \textit{Izvestiya Vuzov}.
 Examples Kostrikin and his students unearthed (for example, Melikyan and Ermolaev algebras, followed by Skryabin algebras), as well as Kuznetsov's interpretations --- practically identical to ours --- of several of the known algebras, are all obtained as such (generalized) Cartan prolongs.
-Still, no general definition of generalized prolongs --- a most vital tool --- was ever formulated for $p>0$ (except a tentative one in \cite{FSh}; \cite{Shch} positively answers questions of \cite{FSh}); a similarity between these examples and Shchepochkina's constructions of simple Lie superalgebras, as well as \lq\lq nonstandard" regradings, was mentioned only in \cite{KL} and never before or after.
-This fact and the lack of lucid algorithm for constructing generalized prolongs was a reason why the examples we consider (and a lot remains) still had to be elucidated and interpreted.
+Still, no general definition of generalized prolongs --- a most vital tool --- was ever formulated for $p>0$ (except a tentative one in \cite{FSh}; the paper \cite{Shch} positively answers questions of \cite{FSh}); a similarity between these examples and Shchepochkina's constructions of simple Lie superalgebras, as well as ``nonstandard" regradings, was mentioned only in \cite{KL} and never before or after until recently this method helped us to discover new serial and exceptional simple Lie (super)algebras, see \cite{LSh, BGLLS1} and refs therein.
+This fact and the lack of lucid algorithm for constructing generalized prolongs were the reasons why the examples we consider had to be elucidated and interpreted.

+Remarkably, an interpretation we have in mind --- \textbf{the description of (the exceptional simple) Lie algebras as preserving a nonintegrable distribution and, perhaps, something else} --- WAS repeatedly published; first, by Cartan, cf. \cite{C}.
+At least, for $p=0$.
+But this aspect of \cite{Y}, as well as of \cite{C}, passed unnoticed.
+In \cite{Y}, Yamaguchi lucidly described Tanaka's construction of generalized prolongs and considered, among other interesting things, two of the three possible $\Zee$-gradings of $\fg(2)$ related with ``selected\rq\rq (see eq. (\ref{selec})) simple roots and interpreted $\fg(2)$ as preserving the nonintegrable distributions associated with these $\Zee$-gradings.

+The initial Cartan's interpretation of $\fg(2)$ used one of these distributions without indication why this particular distribution was selected.
+Later Cartan considered another distribution which characterizes Hilbert's equation $f'=(g'')^2$, see \cite{Y}.
+Larsson \cite{La2} considered the remaining, third grading of $\fg(2)$ and several (selected randomly, it seems) gradings of depth $\leq 2$ of $\ff(4)$ and $\fe(6)$--$\fe(8)$.
+These and similar results for other algebras looked as \textit{ad hoc} examples.